crnprasanna/Instacart-delivery-slot-finder/README.md

 A Windows / Linux based python module to find Instacart slots and email you the status

 # Inspirations:
-Myself I was stuck with COVID-19 pandaemic at home and started looking online grocery delivery services like Instacart and other similar platforms.
+Personally I was stuck with COVID-19 pandaemic at home for getting my day to day essentials and started looking online grocery delivery services like Instacart and other similar platforms.

 One challange with those platforms is finding slots in my area due to surge in demand for those services and it's nearly impossible for me to get a slot.